Epic0range/ChampzTournament/README.md

-# ChampzSkripts
+# ChampzTournaments
-The Skripts for The Champz Tournament
+The Github Repository for the Champz Minecraft Tournaments!